 For six months, I’ve been wearing the word ‘restoration’ around my neck, almost daily.
 It’s been my anthem in this season.
 Honestly, if I’m real, I think it’s been the anthem of my life.
-I’m thankful the Lord continues to teach me more and more about it.
+I’m thankful that I keep learning more and more about it.

 But here’s where I got the idea of restoration twisted along the way…